moodle-an-hochschulen/moodle-theme_boost_union/README.md

 * Mark external and mailto links (manually):
   As an alternative to the markexternallinks and markmailtolinks settings which automatically mark these kind of links, you can also add the .externallink and .mailtolink class to a ```<a>``` HTML tag to manually mark any link as an external / as a mailto link.
+* Themerev as SCSS variable:
+  During a custom SCSS design project, you might come into the situation that you have to link to an uploaded image or other asset which is served by Moodle's pluginfile.php script.
+Unfortunately, these URLs contain a theme revision parameter.
+To be able to use these URLs properly in custom SCSS and to avoid breaking Moodle's caching features, Boost Union provides the $themerev SCSS variable to be used in your custom SCSS.

 Support for companion plugins